What is Web Design?

 1. Desktop Apps

 Desktop apps require designers to create their design and send it to a development team who can then convert the design to code.
-The most popular desktop apps for designing websites are Photoshop and Sketch.
+The most popular desktop apps for designing websites are Photoshop, Sketch, and Figma

 Typically, this is the standard for large and/or complex websites.
 The benefits of using a desktop app include: